phax/peppol-commons/README.md

 # News and noteworthy

+v12.3.5 - 2026-02-02
+* Added the "Fina RDC 2025" certificate to the production trusted CAs in `HREDeliveryTrustedCA`

 v12.3.4 - 2025-12-29
 * Added constructor overload `HRMPSClientReadOnly(URI)`
 * Updated to Peppol eDEC Code Lists v9.5